-While conducting my audit procedures, I noted the City did not remit payments due to vendors and payroll related liabilities timely.
+While conducting our audit procedures, we noted the City did not remit payments due to vendors and payroll related liabilities timely.

 The City did not follow guidelines and remit payments and tax deposits in a timely manner.

 The City incurred fines and interest for non-payment and late payments on not filing payroll tax deposits timely.